 MUDRA offers three levels of financing under the Pradhan Mantri MUDRA Yojana (PMMY), named as ‘Shishu’, ‘Kishor’ and ‘Tarun’.
 These three levels of loans portray the stage of growth and development along with the funding requirements of the entrepreneur and act as a reference phase for the next phase of growth.
 The loaning amount in the different levels are as under:-

 a.
 Shishu: provides loans up to Rs.
 50 thousand

 b.
 Kishor: provides loans above Rs.
 50 thousand and till the amount of Rs.
 5 lakhs

 c.
 Tarun: provides loans more than Rs.
 5 lakhs and till the amount of Rs.
 10 lakhs

 MUDRA does not give direct loans to the beneficiaries but uses the route of refinancing to MFIs, NBFCs, and banks wherein they extend the required loan amount to the beneficiary.
-MUDRA has associated with a huge network of ‘Last Mile Financiers’ that comprise of companies, trusts, societies, associations and other networks that can fulfil the informal fiscal needs of the entrepreneurs.
+MUDRA has associated with a huge network of ‘Last Mile Financiers’ that comprise of companies, trusts, societies, associations, and other networks that can fulfill the informal fiscal needs of the entrepreneurs.

 MUDRA caters to a large number of target clients.
 These consist of Non–Corporate Small Business Segment (NCSB) consisting of millions of proprietorship and partnership firms functioning as small manufacturing units, service sector units, shopkeepers, fruits and vegetable vendors, truck operators, food-service units, repair shops, machine operators, small industries, artisans, food processors and others.
 They operate in both rural and urban areas.